 It’s not uncommon for companies to license their coveted brand name to other organizations.
 Continue reading “Are bad brand licensing agreements souring your brand image?” »

-In order to remain competitive in the marketplace, many manufacturers (also including some of our business partners) have responded to shrinking margins by buying cheaper, lower-quality parts.
+In order to remain competitive in the marketplace, many manufacturers have responded to shrinking margins by buying cheaper, lower-quality parts.
 Are you doing the same?
 The current economic environment has compelled many consumers to repair failed products rather than replace them.
 This combination has placed a growing burden on call centers and customer service departments responsible for the balance between customer demands and corporate profitability.

-While serving the product support space during this time of conflicting paradigms, Customer Relationship Metrics has encouraged its business partners to heavily scrutinize the ways they choose to do business – everything from their business rules, to their back-office processes to the ways in which they communicate with customers and relationship management strategies.
+While serving the product support space during this time of conflicting paradigms, Customer Relationship Metrics has advised many clients about the best way to balance cost containment while preserving and enhancing their customer relationships.
+This includes everything from business rules to their back-office processes to the ways in which they communicate with customers, and relationship management strategies.
 Customers have reacted positively to these changes, as can be seen from the call center benchmarking figures below.